 Daily undernourishment is a less visible form of hunger -- but it affects many more people, from the shanty towns of Jakarta in Indonesia and the Cambodian capital Phnom Penh to the mountain villages of Bolivia and Nepal.
 In these places, hunger is much more than an empty stomach.

 For weeks, even months, its victims must live on significantly less than the recommended 2,100 kilocalories that the average person needs to lead a healthy life.

 The body compensates for the lack of energy by slowing down its physical and mental activities.
 A hungry mind cannot concentrate, a hungry body does not take initiative, a hungry child loses all desire to play and study.

 Hunger also weakens the immune system.
 Deprived of the right nutrition, hungry children are especially vulnerable and become too weak to fight off disease and may die from common infections like measles and diarrhoea.
 Each year, almost 7 million children die before reaching the age of five; malnutrition is a key factor is over a third of these deaths (source: Levels and Trends in Child Mortality, IGME, 2012)

 How much food do you need?

 The energy and protein that people need varies according to age, sex, body size, physical activity and, to some extent, climate.
 On average, the body needs more than 2,100 kilocalories per day per person to allow a normal, healthy life.
-Extra energy is needed during pregnancy and lactation.
+Extra energy is needed during pregnancy and while breast-feeding.